wing5wong/artisan-whs-static/source/_events/2020-06-28_student-achievement-conferences.md

 **BOOKINGS OPEN on MONDAY 27 JULY at 5:00pm.**

-BOOKINGS close at 5:00pm on Tuesday 4 August, the evening before the interviews.
+Bookings close at 5:00pm on Tuesday 4 August, the evening before the interviews.

-Book an interview (Instructions are included with the Interim Report).
+[BOOK AN INTERVIEW](https://www.schoolinterviews.co.nz/) (Instructions are included with the Interim Report).

 Any queries or difficulties in booking your appointment times please phone 349 0177.